Euro zone bond yields slip ahead of U.S. job openings data

 By Joice Alves

-LONDON, Aug 29 (Reuters) - Euro zone bond yields edged lower on Tuesday in a risk-on trading day and ahead of U.S. job openings data that may give clues whether or not the Federal Reserve will hike interest rates further, defining some appetite for European bonds.
+LONDON, Aug 29 (Reuters) - Euro zone bond yields edged lower on Tuesday in a risk-on trading day and ahead of U.S. job openings data that may give clues whether the Federal Reserve will hike interest rates further.

-U.S. job openings figures are due later on Tuesday.
+U.S. job openings figures are due later in the day.
 With growing expectations those data points could come in soft, U.S. Treasuries extended gains, driving two-year yields US2YT=RR and 10-year yields US10YT=RR lower.
 US/

 In the meantime, the risk-on mood lifting European equities eased some appetite for safe-haven bonds.
 Bond prices move inversely with yields.

-After central bankers in Jackson Hole on Friday did not provide much details on the direction of monetary policy, analysts are expecting euro zone bonds to move rangebound until the euro zone CPI and U.S. labour market data release later this week.
+After central bankers in Jackson Hole on Friday did not provide many details on the direction of monetary policy, analysts are expecting euro zone bonds to move rangebound until the euro zone CPI and U.S. labour market data releases.

 "Today, we do not expect strong directional trading in (European government bonds) given the lack of relevant economic data releases in the euro zone prior to tomorrow’s inflation releases in Spain and Germany," UniCredit analysts wrote in a note.